dresswithpockets/odin-godot/godin/help.syntax.md

 Unlike in GDScript, the `extends` declaration is required and indicates what this class inherits from.
 In GDScript, classes inherit from RefCounted by default.

-By default, directives will always produce code in a separate file named `{FILE}_gde_backend.odin`.
+By default, directives will always produce code in a separate file named `{FILE}.gen.odin`.
-For example, if the previous example was written in a file `player.odin`, then the output bindings will be in `player_gde_backend.odin`.
-This behaviour can be changed with an @-declaration in the directive:
+For example, if the previous example was written in a file `player.odin`, then the output bindings will be in `player.gen.odin`.

-    //+class Player extends Node2D @some_file.odin
-    Player :: struct {
-        health: i64,
-    }

-This will produce the bindings in `some_file.odin` instead of `player_gde_backend.odin`.

 ## 1.1 Methods